Clemson vs. Notre Dame, potential game of the year, faces huge plot twist without Trevor Lawrence - Up News Info

 Another unforeseen twist is Notre Dame could be the repeat opponent.
 The Irish joined the ACC on a one-year basis as a result of the COVID-19 pandemic, and the Irish would still be a decent bet to make the conference championship game, even with a loss.

-Notre Dame plays at Boston College and North Carolina — a game that should be huge for that ACC title game berth — before a season finale against Syracuse.
+Notre Dame plays at Boston College and North Carolina — a game that should be huge for that ACC title game berth — before Syracuse and Wake Forest.

 Is there a chance that Notre Dame and Clemson split two matchups and both end up making the Playoff?